geomesa/geomesa.github.io/_posts/2014-05-28-geomesa-quickstart.md

 * Thrift
     * libthrift-0.9.1.jar

-There are also GeoServer JARs that need to be updated for GeoMesa:
+There are also GeoServer JARs that need to be updated for Accumulo (also in the lib directory):

-* commons-codec:  GeoServer ships with commons-codec 1.2, but GeoMesa requires replacing that with version 1.8
+* commons-configuration: Accumulo requires connoms-configuration 1.6 and previous versions should be replaced
-* commons-lang:  GeoServer ships with commons-lang 2.1, but GeoMesa requires replacing that with version 2.5
+* commons-lang: GeoServer ships with commons-lang 2.1, but Accumulo requires replacing that with version 2.4

 Restart GeoServer.